smyyhzai/ID_Assignment2/README.md

 - Stars are deducted accordingly when used

 Profile page
-- At the log in page, the fields should not be blank when submitted
+- At the log in and sign up page, an error should popup if the fields are blank when submitted
 - Create an account and log in, users should be able to log in
 - Add items to your cart when logged in, users should be able to view the cart the next time they log in
 - Rewards should be saved as well